buidlers-fm/catalog/docs/tester_guide.md

 Whenever you're mentioning a book in a digital conversation, consider sharing the catalog.fyi book link instead of the Amazon link!
 For more of our thoughts on the topic of book links and their implications, you can read our newsletter post on it [here](https://catalog.fyi/news/catalog-news-003-the-book-link).

-(Eventually, when we've enabled this) Help us improve our books by adding and fixing book details and covers on books you care about.
-Particularly once we've worked out a way to sync our book data and edits back to OpenLibrary, your contributions here could affect _millions_ of people around the world.
+Help us improve our books by adding and fixing book details and covers on books you care about.
+Particularly once we've worked out a way to sync our book data and edits back to OpenLibrary (not implemented yet), your contributions here could affect _millions_ of people around the world.

 love,
 rory & glenn

+# appendix: troubleshooting

+**I'm getting an error when visiting any page on catalog, but it works from another device/browser or from an incognito tab.**
+Try clearing your cookies for catalog.fyi specifically (you can look up instructions for how to clear cookies or site data for a single site for your browser; it will also work if you clear ALL of your cookies, but it means you'll get logged out of every site you use!).

+**I'm having trouble resetting my password.**
+If you're not receiving the password reset email, check your spam folder; it's an automated email that's sent from rory@catalog.fyi.
+If you are receiving the email but you get an error when you click the link: it's best to try resetting your password from a desktop/laptop rather than a phone or tablet.
+If you're still having trouble, email rory@catalog.fyi and I'll set a temporary password for you, so that you can sign back in and change your password there.